Prepare, prime and finish weathered and chalky exterior walls with our 4-step guide below.

 Zinsser work with contractors to create problem-solving products that meet “real world” challenges, providing tried and tested solutions to painting problems, such as painting weathered and chalky exterior walls.

 Preparation is key when dealing with chalky surfaces; Zinsser products are cost effective and work quickly, sealing the surface and priming ready for redecoration.
-The finish coat, Zinsser Allcoat Exterior, has over 350 colours to choose from and is designed for up to 15 years long term decoration.
+The finish coat, Zinsser Allcoat Exterior, has over 4,000+ colours from RAL, NCS, and British Standard to choose from and is designed for up to 15 years long term decoration.

 Paint exterior chalky walls for a smarter business image, standing out on the high street to invite customers and boost trade.
 A tidy appearance for schools, colleges and universities is paramount for attracting new students and keeping parents happy.